technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 <!-- /TOC -->

-# SAP plus extend and innovate hands-on lab step-by-step
+# SAP plus extend and innovate with Data and AI hands-on lab step-by-step

 ## Abstract and learning objectives